bradfrost/atomic-design/chapter-4.md

 **Do it anyways**.

 Just how we build things like performance, accessibility, and responsiveness into our process by default, we should also create design systems by default.
 You don't need to get the client's blessing in order to follow your craft's best practices.
 When you give stakeholders the option to say *no* to something, they will.
-So simply don't give them that opportunity.
-We're tasked with creating great work for our clients and organizations, and interface design systems are a means to that end.
+So simply don't give them that opportunity. **We're tasked with creating great work for our clients and organizations, and interface design systems are a means to that end**.

 The fact of the matter is that **in order to create the whole, you need to create the parts of that whole**.
 You have a decision to make: you can focus on creating the haphazard whole while ignoring the parts, or you can spend a little more time to organize the parts to help you more efficiently create that whole.
 [Wolfram Nagel Lego example] There's no real need to surface any of this to the client; it's simply a decision your team makes to create better work.

 Once you've successfully launched the project and the champagne has been poured, you can discuss your internal processes with your stakeholders.
 Now you can pull back the curtain and say, "Oh by the way, we established a design system and pattern library so the team could work more efficiently and be more collaborative."
 Especially if you've come in on time and on budget, it would be extremely difficult for them to argue against you now.
-And if you're really lucky, you can parlay the initial project's success into a more official initiative to establishing a design system within the organization.
+And if you're really lucky, you can parlay the initial project's success into a more official initiative within the organization to evolve your design system.

 ## (Re)setting expectations
 You've put in the hard work to sell the concept of a design system, but before you can roll up your sleeves and get to work, you need to set stakeholder and team expectations before you wander down the pattern-paved road.